 A 35 year old man in Kiryandongo district has been arrested in possession of two pieces of ivory in a suspected case of poaching.

-Moses Odongo, a resident of Gwalla I village, in Karuma, Kiryandongo district and a porter at Sinohydro electric power Construction Company was on Jan 12, 2017 nabbed with two pieces of ivory weighing 10.5kgs by Police.
+Moses Odongo, in Karuma, Kiryandongo district and a porter at Sinohydro electric power Construction Company was on Jan 12, 2017 nabbed with two pieces of ivory weighing 10.5kgs by Police.